ianlucas/cs2-lib/README.md

 # cslib

-> A TypeScript library for manipulating Counter-Strike-related data.
+> A TypeScript library for manipulating Counter-Strike-related data

+This library contains items and data from Counter-Strike 2, including utility functions and classes for manipulating them using TypeScript.

 ## Install